The Complexity of Hip Dysplasia (HD) in Dogs

 LTV Grading

-Lumbosacral transitional vertebrae (LTV) is a spinal malformation where the junction between the lumbar and sacral vertebrae develops abnormally.
-According to Anu Lappalainen’s research in Finland, LTV is classified into different grades based on the severity of the malformation:
+Lumbosacral transitional vertebrae (LTV) are a spinal malformation where the junction between the lumbar and sacral vertebrae develops abnormally.
+According to Anu Lappalainen’s research in Finland, LTV could be classified into four different grades:

 LTV0: No abnormal findings